 A few other things to keep in mind:

 - There are testing limits.
 There is a limit on the number of times you can attempt the exam.
-You can take the exam three times in a single testing year, four times over two consecutive testing years, and you have seven overall lifetime attempts.
-Note: choosing to void your exam or not showing up on test day will count toward your overall attempt limits.
+You can take the exam three times in a single testing year, four times over two consecutive testing years, and seven times total over your lifetime.
+Note: choosing to void your exam or not showing up on test day will count toward your total attempts.

-- Medical schools see all of your exam scores.
+- Medical schools see all your exam scores.
 This isn’t to scare you!
-Taking the exam more than once does not put you at a disadvantage, but it’s important to remember as you prepare for your exam that medical schools will see all of the exams you chose to score.
+Taking the exam more than once does not put you at a disadvantage, but it’s important to remember as you prepare for your exam that medical schools will see all the exams you chose to score.
 Each program has their own policies and procedures for how they view and evaluate multiple scores.
+You can learn more about how schools consider multiple scores in the Medical School Admissions Requirement(TM) online guide.

 As you think about your exam, remember to talk with your pre-health advisor or a faculty member to help you plan and prepare.
-Also, be sure to check out the resources available from the AAMC to help you understand, study, and practice for the exam.
+Also, be sure to check out the FAQs and resources available from the AAMC, including the Fee Assistance Program.